-PHYSICAL THERAPY INSTITUTE
+PHYSICAL THERAPY Clinic

-The mission of the Physical Therapy Institute is to return patients to the highest level of function and wellness possible utilizing evidenced-informed and science-based practice that is combined with compassionate care and outstanding, individualized service.
+The mission of the Physical Therapy Clinic is to return patients to the highest level of function and wellness possible utilizing evidenced-informed and science-based practice that is combined with compassionate care and outstanding, individualized service.

-Each patient at the Physical Therapy Institute is evaluated to determine his or her individual concerns and goals.
+Each patient at the Physical Therapy Clinic is evaluated to determine his or her individual concerns and goals.
 Unique treatment plans are based on a thorough assessment of the underlying movement or neuromuscular problem.
 Each plan includes home exercises and instruction in functional activities to maximize the patient’s involvement in treatment.
 Manual therapy and exercise techniques are utilized to address the specific dysfunction identified in the evaluation.
 We partner with our patients with the goal of putting them back in control of their movement capability.

 ABOUT PHYSICAL THERAPY